A Common Mistake: Failure to Properly Test the Well Water Chemistry

 Solvents, Gas, and Oil

-Household and industrial solvents, gasoline, and fuel oil are examples of volatile organic chemicals or VOCs.
+Household and industrial solvents, gasoline, and fuel oil are examples of volatile organic chemicals, or VOCs.
 Some VOCs are relatively non-toxic, while others can cause cancer, birth defects, and reproductive problems.
 Fuel oil and gasoline can enter groundwater as a result of a leaking storage tank or spill.

 Paint Thinners, Dry Cleaning, and Industrial Chemicals

-Solvents can enter groundwater from spills, improper disposal, leaking storage tanks and landfills.
-Wells that are located within ¼ mile of a landfill, dry cleaner, auto repair shop or industrial site where solvents have been used should be tested for VOCs.
+Solvents can enter groundwater from spills, improper disposal, leaking storage tanks, and landfills.
+Wells that are located within ¼ mile of a landfill, dry cleaner, auto repair shop, or industrial site where solvents have been used should be tested for VOCs.

 Pesticides and Herbicides

 Pesticides and herbicides are chemicals used to control insects and weeds.
-Some of these have entered groundwater as a result of their use on farm fields.
+Some of these have entered the groundwater as a result of their use on farm fields.
 Others have been found in groundwater following spills and improper disposal.

 Long-term use of drinking water that contains pesticide residues may increase your risk of developing cancer or other serious health problems.